A published paper about test-driven development (TDD) included the following diagram. Unfortunately, it gets some things wrong…

 Part of having more robust tests is learning to question assumptions about input.
 You can see me do this at the end of my screencast on JSON parsing.

-At the same time, robust code is important mainly for handling input from external sources.
+At the same time, robust code is important mainly for handling input from external sources from outside a boundary.
 Making bulletproof code may be wasted effort.
 Context matters.

 There’s also a question of improving our tooling: